THE IAOMT ACCREDITATION PROCESS

-IAOMT accreditation establishes you at the forefront of modern dentistry and demonstrates your commitment to furthering your knowledge of dentistry’s undeniable role in systemic health.
+IAOMT accreditation establishes you at the forefront of biological dentistry and demonstrates your commitment to furthering your knowledge of dentistry’s undeniable role in systemic health.

 Why is IAOMT accreditation important?

-By furthering your education with IAOMT’s accreditation process, you will have the necessary foundation to become a leader in modern dentistry, as you help your patients with the most up-to-date and scientifically-based practices.
+By furthering your education with IAOMT’s accreditation process, you will have the necessary foundation to become a leader in biological dentistry, as you help your patients with the most up-to-date and scientifically-based practices.

 What are the requirements for IAOMT Accreditation?

 - Enrollment fee of $1000.00 (U.S.).
 Paid in full, or two payments of $500.

 - Attendance at a minimum of two IAOMT meetings and the Fundamentals of Biological Dentistry course.